bryanduarte03/PESP/ISA.md

 - Immediate values use 13 bits
 - Instruction encoding varies by type
 - Designed for educational CPU design and simulation

-EOF